bADAsteam/US_Cinema/Datastory.md

 To simplify the understanding of the result we decide to do a PCA to

-## Does the genre have an impact ob the result ?
+## How does the genre of a movie influence the development of its characters?

 ### Genre Repartition by Decade
 In parallel to analyzing the evolution of characters, we also examined whether the genre of the movie had an impact on the representation of female characters.
 To do this, we conducted a complementary analysis on the evolution of genres over the decade.